tgoncalv/CentraleLyon-1yearProjects/README.md

-# CentraleLyon-1yearProjects
+# CentraleLyon-miniProjects

-Python and javascript projects runned during the first year at ECL
+Some of python and javascript mini-projects runned at ECL

 The projects have been created alone except for the website project, which has been created in a team of 3 members (their name are mentioned in the project's readme file).